wireapp/wire-server-deploy/offline/upgrading.md

 ```
 kubenode3 node_labels="{'wire.com/role': 'sftd'}" node_annotations="{'wire.com/external-ip': 'XXXX'}"
 ```

+you may also want to look at the output of 'd kubectl get node' for each node, and to see if the node_sabel and the annotations are in order.

 If you are restricting SFT to certain nodes, use `nodeSelector` to run on specific nodes (of course **replace the domains with yours**):
 ```